Constitutional history of Greece: The Colonels' Regime (1967–1974)

 On 21 April 1967, a coup took place by right-wing officers, which established a dictatorship known as the Colonels' Regime.
 An attempted counter-coup by King Constantine II in December failed, forcing him to leave the country.
+Several prominent politicians were either imprisoned or exiled, including Andreas Papandreou and Mitsotakis.
 Thus, legally, there was no government and no Head of State in Athens.
 Thereby, the Revolutionary Council of Stylianos Pattakos, George Papadopoulos and Nikolaos Makarezos made a brief appearance to cause a Resolution to be published in the Government Gazette, appointing another member to the military administration, Major General Georgios Zoitakis, as Regent.
 Zoitakis then appointed Papadopoulos as Prime Minister.
 A new constitution was adopted by referendum in 1968.
 King Constantine was officially retained as head of state, though he would not be allowed to return until the first parliamentary election unless the government recalled him sooner.
 Many of the guarantees of civil rights were suspended, and elections were postponed until the "Revolution of April 21" (as the coup was called) had reformed the "Greek mentality."

 Five years later, during Papadopoulos' attempts at controlled democratization, he abolished the monarchy and declared Greece a republic with himself as president.
 A plebiscite formally abolished the monarchy on 29 July 1973.
 A new Constitution was drafted, providing for a popularly elected president with wide-ranging powers, effectively establishing a presidential republic.
-After the hard-liners' coup on 25 November 1973 deposed Papadopoulos, the regime retained the trappings of the Republic, but reverted to exclusively military control until its final collapse in the wake of the Cyprus crisis in August 1974.
+After the hard-liners' coup on 25 November 1973 deposed Papadopoulos, the regime retained the trappings of the Republic, but not the 1973 constitution; it reverted to exclusively military control until its final collapse in the wake of the Cyprus crisis in August 1974.